Course

 Readings for Unit 1: Here's a State of Things

-In order to introduce you to the relationship between people and the environment in 21st-century China, you should do two things:
+In order to introduce you to the relationship between people and the environment in 21st-century China, you should do two things, and it's best if you do them before the start of the first class:

-Come to class ready to discuss the view of environmental problems in China that you have gained from any contact you have had with the subject so far, including the above readings if you have time to do them.
+Come to class ready to discuss the view of environmental problems in China that you have gained from any contact you have had with the subject so far, including the above readings.

 For the last part of today's class, we will look at the basic geography of China in terms of the relationship between population, land, food, water, and forests.
 To begin with, you need to acquaint yourself with the geography and history of China in terms of facts.
-We will thus go over a list of facts upon which you will take a quiz on October 19, as well as explain in basic geographic terms the reasons why China's population and subsistence activities are distributed as they are.
+We will thus go over a list of facts upon which you will take a quiz on April 21, as well as explain in basic geographic terms the reasons why China's population and subsistence activities are distributed the way they are.

 |